zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-amazon.md

 Rashes called beeesmores, eczema, vithachjica, meddlesia, neoplasm, cancer The disease, called bhaganadhara, is a disease that arises in the epidermis.
-Slowly inflicted disease, airborne disease, conjunctivitis, disease caused by chronic transformation, Diseases caused by vicious constipation, trick-caused disease, karma Diseases that arisen from the rectum.
+Slowly inflicted disease, airborne disease, conjunctivitis, disease caused by chronic transformation, Diseases caused by vicious constipation, trick-caused disease, kamma Diseases that arisen from the rectum.
 Constipation, constipation, stomach burning, thirst feces Dahle drink masks mosquito sunburners crawlersCausation from these These are diseases that are susceptible to pathology.